About the VCE

 - proposed enrolment in VCE study.

 The correspondence must display the school letterhead and be signed by the principal.
-Following receipt, the
+Following receipt, the Student Records and Results unit will assess the request and, if appropriate, enrol the student in the VCE study.

 Credit will only be granted if students have completed the equivalent of a unit or a full year of study in one or more subjects.
 Partially completed subjects are not considered.
 Credit granted will appear on the student’s Statement of Results and will specify the number and level of VCE units but will not state the titles of studies or subjects except for English.
 The VCAA can grant each student a maximum of 12 units of credit at Units 1–4 levels.